15 Top-Rated Attractions & Things to Do in Boca Raton, FL

-While not technically located in Boca, this unique attraction is one of the highlights of nearby Coconut Creek, and it's worth the 10-mile trek to Coconut Creek.
+While not technically located in Boca, this unique attraction is one of the highlights of nearby Coconut Creek, and it's worth the 10-mile trek.
 Come face to beautiful wing with a graphium agamemnon, or admire the colorful archaeoprepona demophon, all while being serenaded by the sounds of classical music mixed with trickling waterfalls and the sweet scent of fresh roses.

-Opened in 1988 by butterfly enthusiast Ronald Boender, this attraction's main goal is twofold: 1.
-To educate the public about butterflies and 2.
-To support the founder's off-site research to protect endangered species.
+Opened in 1988 by butterfly enthusiast Ronald Boender, this attraction's main goal is twofold: first, to educate the public about butterflies and second, to support the founder's off-site research to protect endangered species.
 Staff have raised over a million butterflies to date.

 Insider's tip: Admission is quite pricey, so try searching for an online discount before you go.
 Also, many of the aviaries close during rainy weather, so plan to visit on a sunny day when the butterflies are primed for flying.